 Here are the highlights of Paris, that we recommend visiting!
 If you plan to do all of the below activities, it may be worth getting the Paris Pass which will save you money and time.

-Avenue des Champs-Elysees – High end shopping and restaurants.
-After walking up this avenue, check out the Arc de Triomph – Napoleon’s monument to himself and those who died fighting for France.
-You are able to go to the top of the Arc de Triomph for a view over the city also.
+- Avenue des Champs-Elysees – High-end shopping and restaurants.
+After walking up this avenue, check out the Arc de Triomphe – Napoleon’s monument to himself and those who died fighting for France.
+You are able to go to the top of the Arc de Triomphe for a view over the city also.